Syntax

 Pairs

-Pairs hold exactly two values of any type (including null and other pairs).
-Values can be retrieved by indexing them or using the left and right operators.
-Values may be exchanged by using assignments to indexed names.
+Pairs hold exactly two values of any type including null and other pairs.
+You can retrieve values by indexing them or by using the left and right operators.
+Values can be exchanged by using indexed names.

 > p := 10:11;